levelkdev/dxtrust/README.md

     ```

 ### Development
-1.- Add a 12 phrase mnemonic phrase in the .mnemonic file.
+1.- Add a 12 phrase mnemonic phrase in the .env file on the BCAPP_KEY_MNEMONIC variable.
 2.- Configure your .env file, make sure to set the environment to develop.
 3- Modify the `node_modules/@web3-react/core/dist/core.esm.js` file in line 141.
 COmmet it and override the chainId for 66, the chainId of the localtestnet.